BREATHING, SMELLING, AND TASTING

 We Taste Smells

-Such mucuous surfaces exist throughout the body – and also on the outside of the body.
-The lips are extremely sensitive to taste.
+Some experts maintain that only the tongue can taste, because it alone has taste receptors.
 I am suggesting that all over and throughout our body there is a sensitivity to smell and taste.
 And i am suggesting that animals are conscious of this.

 The effects of pure panoramic seeing and listening are obvious, they are manifest, and some parts of how they work are relatively easy to rationalise, explain, and write about.